BellaMrx/Import_Export_JSON/README.md

     document.body.removeChild(a);
    ```

 - Converts the data array to JSON, creates a Blob object from it and generates a URL.
-A temporary `<a></a>` element is created to allow the file to be downloaded and is removed after the click.
+A temporary `<a>` element is created to allow the file to be downloaded and is removed after the click.

  #### 2. Import function:
  ##### Add event listener: